kschutter/recipes/r/Pork/Parmesan_Sage_Pork_Chops.md

 6. Brown chops in butter and oil until golden.

-7. Transfer skillet to oven and bake until meat thermometer says 150 degrees F, about 15 minutes.
+7. Transfer skillet to oven and bake until meat thermometer says 150F, about 15 minutes.